BerkeleyEEE/berkeleyeee.github.io/index.md

-<h4> Presentations begin at 12pm SHARP and conclude at 1pm in Dwinelle Room 83. </h4>
+<h4> Presentations begin at 12pm SHARP and conclude at 1pm in Mulford Hall Room 240. </h4>

 ## Spring 2019 schedule